Blogshot/trump-bot/README.md

 `git clone https://github.com/Blogshot/Trump-Bot.git`

 Then, just execute the .jar file in the bin/-directory with a token-parameter.
 The audio-folder must be in the working directory.

+Optional: Increase the heap size for java.
+If you're going to serve >500 servers, the bot is likely to get OutOfMemory-Exceptions otherwise.
+`export _JAVA_OPTIONS="-Xmx1g"`
 ```
 #!/bin/bash